skoona/skoona.github.io/_posts/2017-09-10-sknstrategy-introduction.md

 comments: true
 ---

-I started with Ruby on Rails about the time when version 2.0 was released years ago.
+I started with Ruby on Rails around the time version 2.0 was released.
 After several release upgrade experiences, I adopted some different practices to help with future upgrades, increase readability, and to improve code coverage metrics; as learning's from my prior experiences.